Personal Retirement Savings Account (PRSA)

 A defined contribution scheme is also based on investment and has an investment risk - your pension will depend on the contributions you make, together with the investment performance of your fund, less any charges.
 If your employer is making a contribution to your existing scheme, you should find out whether this will continue if you transfer to a PRSA.

-PRSA providers cannot impose a minimum contribution greater than:
+PRSA providers cannot require a minimum contribution of over:

 - €300 a year

 You can stop, start, increase and decrease your contributions at any time, without charge.
 However, a PRSA provider may require notice of a change.